 INGRIDA: So, I think, Aiste, invite us somewhere for something.

 AISTE: I can still invite you Thursdays to move remotely from 10 a.m.
 And when the weather gets warmer, we will move outdoors.
 But at least for a month we will practice inside.
 So at 10 a.m. on Thursday.
 You can find more information here.

 INGRIDA, JURGA: Thank you for the interview.

-Aiste was interviewed by Ingrida and Jurga – a practitioner of Integrative Bodywork and Movement practice in EMBODIED PRACTICE.
+Aiste was interviewed by Ingrida and Jurga – a practitioner of Integrative Bodywork and Movement practice.